 How can I use multiple profiles in Zotero?

 Zotero allows you to create multiple profiles, each with its own settings and associated data directory.
 This is an advanced configuration and not recommended for most users, but if you're familiar with using multiple profiles in Firefox, Zotero works the same way and supports the same command-line flags.

 A default profile is created when you first start Zotero.
-To create an additional profile, start Zotero from the command line using the same steps as for generating real-time debug output, but replace the
+To create an additional profile, start Zotero from the command line using the same path as when generating real-time debug output, but replace the

 -P flag to open the Profile Manager: